tres-framework/trestle/README.md

 - ON
     - AND (andOn)
     - OR (orOn)

+### SQLite
+- SELECT (read)
+- UPDATE
+- INSERT (create)
+- DELETE
+- WHERE
+   - AND (andWhere)
+   - OR (orWhere)
+   - BETWEEN
+   - NOT BETWEEN
+   - LIKE
+   - NOT LIKE
+   - GLOB
+   - IN
+   - NOT IN
+   - IS
+   - IS NULL
+   - IS NOT
+   - EXIST
+- ORDER BY
+- GROUP BY
+- LIMIT (limit, offset)
+- JOIN
+    - INNER JOIN
+    - OUTER JOIN
+    - LEFT JOIN
+    - FULL JOIN
+    - LEFT OUTER JOIN
+    - CROSS JOIN
+    - NATURAL JOIN
+- ON
+    - AND (andOn)
+    - OR (orOn)

 And of course you can use raw queries.
 But note that its syntax depends on the driver you're using.